hdShang/arxiv-daily/docs/cs-LG/2025-08-12/papers/250810060v1-a-personalized-exercise-assistant-using-reinforcement-learning-pearl.md

 ---
 layout: default
-title: A Personalized Exercise Assistant using Reinforcement Learning (PEARL): Results from a four-arm Randomized-controlled Trial
+title: "A Personalized Exercise Assistant using Reinforcement Learning (PEARL): Results from a four-arm Randomized-controlled Trial"
 ---

 # A Personalized Exercise Assistant using Reinforcement Learning (PEARL): Results from a four-arm Randomized-controlled Trial